Peer Review Process

 Initial Evaluation

 Upon submission, each manuscript is assessed by the Editor-in-Chief or the editorial office to determine its suitability for the journal.
-This initial screening evaluates the manuscript’s relevance to the journal’s scope, originality, scientific contribution, clarity, and adherence to submission guidelines.
+This initial screening evaluates the manuscript’s relevance, originality, scientific contribution, clarity, and adherence to submission guidelines.

 Manuscripts that fall outside the journal’s scope, lack originality, demonstrate methodological weaknesses, contain significant language issues, or show high similarity may be rejected at this stage without external review.
-Authors are typically notified of the decision within 10–15 days.
+Authors are typically notified within 10–15 days.

 Screening and Manuscript Preparation

 Manuscripts that pass the initial evaluation are checked for completeness and compliance with formatting and submission requirements.
-Authors must ensure that all necessary sections are included and that the manuscript follows the prescribed structure and style.
+Authors must ensure that all required sections are included and follow the prescribed structure and style.

-If any issues are identified, the manuscript is returned to the authors for revision.
-Only submissions that fully comply with the journal’s requirements proceed to the peer review stage.
+If any issues are identified, the manuscript is returned for correction.
+Only compliant submissions proceed to peer review.

 Type of Peer Review

 The journal adopts a double-blind peer review model to ensure impartial and unbiased evaluation.
-In this process, the identities of both authors and reviewers are concealed throughout the review cycle.
+In this system, the identities of both authors and reviewers remain confidential throughout the review process.

-Authors are required to submit a separate title page containing author details and a blinded manuscript without identifying information to maintain anonymity and ensure objective assessment.
+Authors must submit a separate title page and a blinded manuscript to maintain anonymity and ensure objective assessment.

 Review Process

-Manuscripts deemed suitable are assigned to at least two independent reviewers with relevant subject expertise.
-Reviewers are selected based on their academic qualifications and research experience.
+Suitable manuscripts are assigned to at least two independent reviewers with relevant expertise.
+Reviewers are selected based on academic qualifications and research experience.

-Reviewers provide detailed, constructive, and evidence-based feedback to support editorial decisions.
-The journal aims to complete the peer review process within 4–6 weeks.
-In cases of conflicting or delayed reviews, additional reviewers may be invited.
+They provide detailed, constructive, and evidence-based feedback.
+The journal aims to complete the review process within 4–6 weeks.
+Additional reviewers may be invited if required.

 Revision and Resubmission

-Authors are required to revise their manuscripts based on reviewer comments and submit a detailed response addressing each point.
-Revised manuscripts may undergo further evaluation, and multiple rounds of revision may be required to meet publication standards.
+Authors are required to revise manuscripts based on reviewer comments and submit a detailed response.
+Multiple rounds of revision may be necessary to meet publication standards.

 Editorial Decision

-The final decision is made by the Editor-in-Chief based on reviewer reports and editorial assessment.
-Possible decisions include:
+The final decision is made by the Editor-in-Chief based on reviewer reports and editorial evaluation.
+Possible outcomes include:

 • Acceptance